-The Company's petroleum and natural gas production is directly subject to fluctuations in commodity prices.
-Fluctuations in commodity prices, both absolute and associated with changes in the Canadian to U.S. dollar exchange rate, and specifically the prices for natural gas, condensate and NGL's, could have significant impact on the Company's cash flows and its ability to sustain its operations.
+The Company's petroleum and natural gas production and power consumption is directly subject to fluctuations in underlying commodity prices.
+Fluctuations in commodity prices, both absolute and associated with changes in the Canadian to U.S. dollar exchange rate, and specifically the prices for natural gas, condensate, NGL's and electricity, could have significant impact on the Company's cash flows and its ability to sustain its operations.